RahulAloth/CRF_Edge/README.md

 The **framework is open‑source**, while the **intelligence (AI models, mapping engines, SDTM logic)** remains **encrypted and device‑locked**.

 ---
+## Confidentiality
+Some parts of this code are kept private to protect my proof‑of‑concept.
+The [integration layer](https://github.com/RahulAloth/crf_edge_deployment) automatically connects the components into the embedded SoC.

 ## ✨ Key Features